-All full-time faculty members with continuing employment at the College are eligible to apply for a Professional Development Grant.
+Full-time tenure-track, tenured and term-renewable faculty members are eligible to apply for a Professional Development Grant.
+Visiting Professors and Professors of Practice are ineligible for Professional Development Grants.
 Applications must follow the official format for applications as noted below.
-Applications are due in the Office of the Provost & Vice President for Academic Affairs the first Friday in October by 4:30 p.m.
-Electronic submissions must be received by this deadline.
+Applications must be submitted electronically to the Administrative Assistants of the Deans by 4:30 p.m. on the first Friday in October.
 Late submissions and applications that do not comply with any of the required elements will not be considered.

-The Professional Development Committee (PDC) evaluates and submits recommendations to the Provost.
-The Provost makes the final decision on these awards.
-Applicants will be notified of the outcome of this process by the Provost & Vice President for Academic Affairs by January 1st.
-Within ten business days of this notification, the Provost will provide the PDC with (a) copies of the applicants' decision letters and (b) a written explanation for any decision that deviates from the committee's recommendation.
+The PDC evaluates and submits recommendations to the VPAA, who makes the final decision on these awards.
+Applicants will be notified of the outcome of this process by the VPAA by January 1.
+Within ten business days of this notification, the VPAA will provide the PDC with (a) copies of the applicants' decision letters and (b) a written explanation for any decision that deviates from the committee's recommendation.